7.5 Mental health

 Health care for persons with mental health problems is provided at 3 levels of health care, the primary health care physician being the first point of entry that recognizes the problem and refers patients to higher levels of care.
 Secondary health care is provided through neuropsychiatry specialist-consultative outpatients services in Health Centers, in addition to Institutes for Children and Youth located in the cities of Skopje and Bitola.
 Inpatient secondary care is provided by neuropsychiatry departments within General Hospitals, while most severe cases are treated at tertiary level in psychiatric hospitals.
 Additional tertiary care is provided by the University Clinic of Psychiatry.

-Monitoring of implementation of Law on Mental Health and Strategic plan are responsibility of National Mental Health Committee and National Coordinator for Mental Health, both appointed by Minister of Health.
-Monitoring is done through a set of defined indicators, however, not completely and on regular basis.
+Monitoring of implementation of Law on Mental Health and Strategic plan are responsibility of National Mental Health Committee and National Coordinator for Mental Health, both appointed by the Minister of Health.
+Monitoring is done through a set of defined indicators, however, not completely and on a regular basis.

 Improving the mental health of young people